Nishadks1/ProfessionalCSharp7Pre/OperatorsAndCasts/Readme.md

 * CustomIndexerSample (creating a custom indexer)
 * CastingSample (overloading the cast operator)

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:
-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 3 with the .NET Core workload
+* Visual Studio for Mac
+* Visual Studio Code

 Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).